myssal/QoL-Script/README.md

 # Extension-handling-Batchfile
-Misc batch scripts to handle file extension
+-  Misc batch scripts to handle file extension
+-  Change some necessary parts for your usage.